You attempted to access a category that is not currently available.

 • Short story collections, up to 180 pages in length, $550

 All manuscripts should be double-spaced and formatted in 12-point font.
-The deadline to submit work for this consultation program is November 30.
-Veronica will complete her work and respond to all participants by December 31.
+The deadline to submit work for this consultation program is December 31, 2024.
+Gwen will complete their work and respond to all participants by January 31, 2025.

-Veronica Montes' Statement of Purpose
+Gwendolyn Paradice's Statement of Purpose

-Alexandra is accepting folios, chapbooks, and full-length collections for critique.
+Marcela is accepting everything from individual poems to full-length collections.
 The fees and parameters for each of these categories are as follows:

 • Single poem or hybrid piece of up to 2 pages: $25